udoigwe/financial-management-system/Readme.md

 https://github.com/udoigwe/financial-management-system.git

-Create a folder in a preferred location on your PC and name it finhive.
+Create a folder in the htdocs folder of your XAMPP and name it finhive.

 Open finhive in Visual Studio Code (VS Code).